Disney Cruise Line (DCL)

 Disney Muster Drill

-On the first day of the cruise, typically around 4 pm, all passengers must attend a 10-minute muster drill and learn what to do in case of emergency.
+On the first day of the cruise, typically around 4 pm, all passengers must attend a 10-minute muster drill and learn what to do in case of an emergency.
 Plan to be in your stateroom at least 15 minutes before the drill.
 You’ll find directions to your drill station on the back of your stateroom door.
 Attendance is mandatory.

 Sail Away Celebration Deck Party.